kanijayachandran-sys/kanijayachandran-sys/README.md

 ### Hi there 👋, I'm Kani Jayachandran!

-🌱 I'm a second-year Engineering student with a passion for coding, problem-solving, and building projects.
+🌱 I'm a third-year Engineering student with a passion for coding, problem-solving, and building projects.
 Finalist of National Geo AI Hackathon(IIT Bombay).

 🧠 I’m currently learning:
 - Java for DSA